-The Psychology Major as Preparation for the Healthcare Professions who can consider the psychological factors that contribute to their patients' complaints and reactions to treatment often find that having this perspective improves their diagnostic and therapeutic effectiveness.
+The Psychology Major as Preparation for the Healthcare Professions

+Students planning to enter schools of medicine, dentistry, or other healthcare fields after college can major in psychology and still have time to take essential courses in the natural sciences.
+Practitioners who can consider the psychological factors that contribute to their patients' complaints and reactions to treatment often find that having this perspective improves their diagnostic and therapeutic effectiveness.
 The college's pre-medical advisor can describe how this curricular integration can be achieved through careful planning.